Saransh-cpp/IIITD_ALIVE_HVI/README.md

 - The app has a native splash screen and an app icon.
 - The code is modular and has no linting issue (which can be seen in the `CI`).
 - The code is well commented and potential errors have been handled well.
+- The UI is responsive and should work in most of the android screen sizes.

 ## Overall pipeline and visuals